Equiconsistency: Consistency strength

-If T is consistent relative to S, but S is not known to be consistent relative to T, then we say that S has greater consistency strength than T. When discussing these issues of consistency strength the metatheory in which the discussion takes places needs to be carefully addressed.
+If T is consistent relative to S, but S is not known to be consistent relative to T, then we say that S has greater consistency strength than T. When discussing these issues of consistency strength, the metatheory in which the discussion takes places needs to be carefully addressed.
 For theories at the level of second-order arithmetic, the reverse mathematics program has much to say.
-Consistency strength issues are a usual part of set theory, since this is a recursive theory that can certainly model most of mathematics.
+Consistency strength issues are a usual part of set theory, since this is a computable theory that can certainly model most of mathematics.
 The most widely used set of axioms of set theory is called ZFC.
 When a set-theoretic statement A is said to be equiconsistent to another B, what is really being claimed is that in the metatheory (Peano arithmetic in this case) it can be proven that the theories ZFC+A and ZFC+B are equiconsistent.
 Usually, primitive recursive arithmetic can be adopted as the metatheory in question, but even if the metatheory is ZFC or an extension of it, the notion is meaningful.
 The method of forcing allows one to show that the theories ZFC, ZFC+CH and ZFC+¬CH are all equiconsistent (where CH denotes the continuum hypothesis).

 When discussing fragments of ZFC or their extensions (for example, ZF, set theory without the axiom of choice, or ZF+AD, set theory with the axiom of determinacy), the notions described above are adapted accordingly.
 Thus, ZF is equiconsistent with ZFC, as shown by Gödel.

 The consistency strength of numerous combinatorial statements can be calibrated by large cardinals.
 For example: